lzh-mb-mod/RTSCamera/source/RTSCamera.CommandSystem/SteamWorkshopReadMe.txt

 [*]Hold Alt while clicking the enemy formation to target the enemy without interrupting previous movement orders.
 [*]Click middle mouse button on the enemy formation to make your formation attack it.
 [*]Click middle mouse button on your formation to select it.
-[*]The attacked enemy formation will be highlighted with red outline when you open command panel.
+[*]The attacked enemy formation will be highlighted with red color when you open command panel.
-[*]Your attacked formation will be highlighted with dark blue outline when you open command panel.
+[*]Your attacked formation will be highlighted with dark blue color when you open command panel.
-[*]Your selected formation will be highlighted with green outline when you open command panel.
+[*]Your selected formation will be highlighted with blue color when you open command panel.
 [*]Auto Volley: Press F3 F6 (if using legacy order layout, F8 F1) or H. Soldiers will aim and wait for others and fire when most soldiers are ready.
 [*]Manual Volley: Press F3 F7 (if using legacy order layout, F8 F2) or J. Soldiers will aim and wait for your orders to fire.
 [*]Volley Fire: Press F3 F8 (if using legacy order layout, F8 F3) or K. Let soldiers in manual volley fire.